Contact Us

 How much does training cost?

-Initial consult pricing is $145, and follow-up sessions are $75-85 per session, depending on the number of sessions purchased upfront.
-During the initial consultation, we will provide you a recommendation for the number of follow-up sessions needed to reach your dog training goals.
+Initial consult pricing is $125, and follow-up sessions are $75-85 per session, depending on the number of sessions purchased upfront.
+Day School is $59 for a single school day, or $44 for recurring school days.

 Navigate